SecuROM

-SecuROM was a CD/DVD copy protection and digital rights management (DRM) system developed by Sony DADC.
+SecuROM is a CD/DVD copy protection and digital rights management (DRM) system developed by Sony DADC and introduced in 1998.
 It aims to prevent unauthorised copying and reverse engineering of software, primarily commercial computer games running on Windows.
 The method of disc protection in later versions is data position measurement, which may be used in conjunction with online activation DRM.
 SecuROM gained prominence in the late 2000s but generated controversy because of its requirement for frequent online authentication and strict key activation limits.
 A 2008 class-action lawsuit was filed against Electronic Arts for its use of SecuROM in the video game Spore.
 Opponents, including the Electronic Frontier Foundation, believe that fair-use rights are restricted by DRM applications such as SecuROM.

 Software

 SecuROM limits the number of PCs activated at the same time from the same key and is not uninstalled upon removal of the game.
 SecuROM 7.x was the first version to include the SecuROM Removal Tool, which is intended to help users remove SecuROM after the software with which it was installed has been removed.
 Most titles now also include a revoke tool to deactivate the license; revoking all licenses would restore the original activation limit.
 As with Windows activation, a hardware change may appear as a change of computer, and force another activation of the software.
 Reformatting the computer may not consume an activation, if the Product Activation servers successfully detect it as a re-installation on the same set of hardware.
 The activation limit may be increased, on a case-by-case basis, if the user is shown to have reached this limit due to several hardware-triggered re-activations on the same PC.